Apologies, but no results were found.

 Selected Grants & Awards

-Principal Investigator, National Science Foundation, UBC Okanagan sub-award, 2016-2019, Documentation of the Kala Language (KCL) through an Interdisciplinary, Community-Based Study of the Aquatic Environment.
+Co-investigator, Documentation of the Kala Language through an Interdisciplinary, Community-Based Study of the Aquatic Environment, 2016-2020, supported by a US National Science Foundation – Documenting Endangered Languages Grant.

-Principal Investigator, SSHRC Connections Grant, 2016-2017, The Social Life of Water in the Okanagan Valley.
+Principal Investigator, The Social Life of Water in the Okanagan Valley, 2016-17, supported by a SSHRC Connections Grant.

 Principal Investigator, SSHRC Insight Development Grant, 2012-2014, Water Governance and Agriculture in the Columbia River Basin.